 Warren Tallman (1921-1994) was born in Seattle, WA.
 From 1954 until his retirement in 1987, he taught in the Department of English at UBC (Vancouver) were he taught modern American poetry and mentored many emerging writers.
 He is the author of In the Midst (1992) and co-editor of The New American Poetics.

 Gladys Hindmarch was born in 1940 in Ladysmith, B.C.
-The author of four books, including the forthcoming Wanting Everything, Hindmarch was a core member of the TISH community in its first phase (1961-63) and an editor in its second phase.
+The author of four books, including Wanting Everything: The Collected Works of Gladys Hindmarch (2020), Hindmarch was a core member of the TISH community in its first phase (1961-63) and an editor in its second phase.
 Her experimental feminist prose emerges from a proprioceptive tradition.
 Hindmarch lives in Vancouver.

 George Bowering (1935-) was born in Penticton, B.C. and grew up in Oliver.
 At UBC, Bowering was one of the founding editors of TISH.
 Bowering is a prolific poet, novelist, essayist, and critic, who has written over 80 books and 35 chapbooks to date.
 Some of his honours include the Governor General’s Award in both poetry (1969) and fiction (1980), and the Order of Canada (2002).
 Bowering lives in Vancouver.